Joe Germaine

-Joseph Berton Germaine (born November 16, 1975) is an American former professional football quarterback who played in the National Football League (NFL) and the Arena Football League (AFL).
+Joseph Berton Germaine (born November 16, 1975) is an American former professional football player who was a quarterback in the National Football League (NFL) and the Arena Football League (AFL).
 He played college football for the Ohio State Buckeyes and was selected by the St. Louis Rams in the fourth round of the 1999 NFL draft.

 Germaine earned a Super Bowl ring with the Rams in Super Bowl XXXIV.
 He was also a member of the Kansas City Chiefs, Cincinnati Bengals, San Diego Chargers, Utah Blaze and Arizona Rattlers.

 Early life

 Germaine attended Mountain View High School in Mesa, Arizona, and was a letterman in football, basketball, and baseball.
 He became a starter midway through his junior year and set school records with 3,782 passing yards, a 59% completion percentage, and 39 touchdown passes.
 As a senior, he connected on 123 of 209 passes for 2,081 yards and 23 touchdowns.
 He was drafted by the Colorado Rockies as a high school baseball prospect.